FredericS2021/FredericS2021.github.io/_posts/2022-01-06-InsuranceProject.md

 -----
 ## Results

-I was tasked with analysis of an insurance company's dataset.
-The binary outcome variable was called 'Bound' , ie. whether or not a policy was purchased.
+I analysed an insurance company's sample policyholders' dataset.
+The binary outcome variable was called 'Bound' , i.e. whether or not a policy was purchased.
+I cleaned the dataset and dealt with missing/redudant values, which was a relatively minor issue after looking at the data.
+It is a very clean dataset.

+The bulk of the analysis focused on the feature variables, which were comprised of zipcode, categorical, geographic, and numeric policy values.
+I was unable to obtain a zip code analysis, so the most meaningful variables that remained were categorical.
+The policy values were suprisingly uncorrelated with the outcome.

-I completed an EDA in which I had several interesting findings:
+I completed an EDA with several interesting findings:
-* When the outcome variable was Bound = 1, the data doesn't go up to as recently as when the outcome variable = 0 (see line graph in section 2).
+* When the outcome variable was Bound = 1, the data stops approximately a quarter before (04-2021) compared to when the outcome variable = 0 (07-2021) (see line graph in section 2).

 * I also noticed out of the ordinary results with regard to the Written Premium's correlation.
-This was analysed with regard to the AgencyTier and the Bound outcome variable. (see boxplot at end of section 2):
+This was analysed with dependent on AgencyTier and the Bound outcome variable. (see boxplot at end of section 2):

-    * A better agency tier does not always correspond to a higher median written premium when the policy is bound
+    * A better agency tier does not always correspond to a higher median written premium when the policy is bound.

     * Also, when it comes to policies that were not bound, the written premium distribution is the same no matter the agency tier!

-    * Both of these require further examination/analysis to determine the reasons for these patterns in the data.
+    * Both of these require further examination to determine the reasons for these patterns in the data.

-I also build out a time-based variable based on the original time-based features that is more helpful that the original two (due to the higher correlation with the outcome variable).
+I also build out a time-based variable using the original time-based features that is more helpful (meaning, has a higher correlation to the outcome variable) than the original two.
+My inspiration came from previous experience in real estate price prediction, where I looked at sales premium over list price, as a percentage.
+That ended up being predictor in the final model.
+Here I did something similar: I took the difference between these 'Submission Date' and 'Effective Date' features, creating an intuitive and powerful 'time until policy goes into effect' feature.
 See the heatmap in section 2.

+With some further analysis and problem specific feedback/knowledge, I will build out a full predictive pipeline that could be used for finding new clients that are most likely to purchase a policy after being quoted.

 -----